Wondering How Much That Leaky Faucet Costs?

 What About Pipe Leaks?

-Pipe leaks are actually much more serious and expensive than leaking faucets.
-On average, a leak the size of the tip of a pencil will waste approximately 970 gallons in 24 hours at even low water pressure (this calculation is made using 40psi in water pressure; that water pressure level is low for homes in the Charlotte area).
+Pipe leaks, although less annoying or obvious, are much more serious and expensive than leaking faucets.
+On average, a pipe leak the size of the tip of a pencil will waste approximately 970 gallons in 24 hours at even low water pressure (this calculation is made using 40psi in water pressure; that water pressure level is low for homes in the Charlotte area).

-While we’re talking about leaks, we have to address running toilets.
+While we're talking about leaks, we have to address running toilets.
+While many jokes have been made about running toilets, the water bill is no joke.
 The typical running toilet wastes 200 gallons of water a day.
-That’s an incredible amount of water that just gets flushed into your sewer system.
-It’s also usually an easy project to complete, requiring nothing more than a simple replacement of a flap or other item.
+That's an incredible amount of water that just gets flushed into your sewer system.
+It's also usually an easy project to complete, requiring nothing more than a simple replacement of a toilet flapper or adjustment to the chain attached to the toilet flapper.
+Learn how to fix a running toilet here.

 How Much Does that Translate to in Water Bill Costs?